aishydevil12286/aws-s3-client/README.md

 	<li><a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html" target="_blank">Working with Amazon S3 Objects</a></li>
 </ul>

+Also, see the companion blog post at this location: <a href="http://acloudysky.com/build-aws-s3-client-application/" target="_blank">Build AWS S3
+Client Application</a>.

 <h2>Prerequisites</h2>
 You must have Maven installed.
 The dependencies are satisfied by building the Maven package.